-Whangarei profile is launched as a digital community/city/district To find temporarily empty buildings and public spaces that can become active creative spaces in the Whangarei CBD.
-Matching the spaces to projects to bring technology enterprises together to do amazing things and showcase ideas. chnology enterprises together to do amazing Activate the temporary and embrace the ephemeral.
-Council Arts organisations Enterprise businesses At least dozen empty spaces have been activated for art projects.
-Property Developers Set up a curation process that allows work to be developed and presented in unusual ways that also support strategic objectives of Council planning, infrastructure, communications departments etc.
+To find temporarily empty buildings and public spaces that can become active creative spaces in the Whangarei CBD.
+Matching the spaces to projects to bring technology enterprises together to do amazing things and showcase ideas.
+Whangarei profile is launched as a digital community/city/district Activate the temporary and embrace the ephemeral.
+At least dozen empty spaces have been activated for art projects.
+Set up a curation process that allows work to be developed and presented in unusual ways that Council Arts organisations Enterprise businesses Property Developers developed and presented in unusual ways that also support strategic objectives of Council planning, infrastructure, communications departments etc.